jobial-io/scase/README.md

 myClient ?
 MyRequest("hello") // : F[MyResponse]
 ```

-As a developer, we want this to be **as type-safe as possible**, with no possibility of replying with the "wrong"
+We want the code to be **as type-safe as possible**, with no possibility of replying with the "wrong"
 type or forgetting to send a reply entirely.

+Application developers like to focus on the business logic, implemented on top of a **safe, concise and platform independent API**.

 It is usually not important if the service is eventually **deployed as an AWS Lambda or an Apache Pulsar function or a standalone app in a container, or maybe run in an Akka Cluster, or in a test locally**.

-As an application developer, we want to focus on the business logic, and implement it on top of a **safe, concise and platform independent API**.
-We would like to be able to run the code in different environments with as little changes as possible.

 In addition, we would like to:

-* Be able to access the service from anywhere in a type-safe way
+* Be able to access the service from anywhere, in a type-safe way

 * Decouple the business logic from frameworks like **Akka** or **AWS Lambda**

-* Be able to write immutable, idiomatic Scala code for the service logic, completely decoupled from the underlying implementation
+* Be able to write idiomatic, functional Scala code for the service logic, completely decoupled from the underlying implementation

 * Use concurrency seamlessly and safely

 * Still be able to access common features of messaging and serverless runtimes if needed (e.g. message attributes, commit / rollback).

-**Scase** gives you exactly that, with the additional benefit of:
+**Scase** makes these available through a concise, platform independent API, with the benefit of:

-* Maximum type safety, with zero boilerplate
+* Maximum type safety and no boilerplate
-* Portable code between deployment and runtime environments, no rewriting needed
+* Portable code between deployment and runtime environments, without rewriting
 * Out-of-the-box support for deployment on a range of runtime environments, like **AWS Lambda**, **SQS**, **SNS**, **
   Akka**,
   **Apache Pulsar**, **Kafka** or standalone app
 * Simple, future proof, platform independent code for your application logic
 * Out-of-the-box integration with Cloudformation
 * Easily extendable support for serialization and network protocols, with built-in support for Circe, Spray Json, Java serialization and others
-* Integrated with effect systems like **Cats Effect**, **ZIO**, **Monix** (can be used seamlessly with Scala / Java Futures)
+* Integrated with effect systems like **Cats Effect**, **ZIO**, **Monix** (can also be used seamlessly with Scala / Java Futures)
 * Lightweight, modular, extendable design that provides a simple layer between runtime and application code - not a "
   framework"
 * Additional Java-friendly client API to allow easy interop with Java and other JVM languages
 * Test support
 * Well defined error handling
-* Purely functional, from top to bottom, but without the need to understand any complicated FP constructs
+* Purely functional, from top to bottom, but without the need to understand complex FP constructs

 Additionally, **Scase** does not force you to use a specific "convention" when it comes to modelling your messages or correlating request and response types.
-It comes with sensible defaults and support for common styles, but all of these are pluggable and easy to customize.
+It comes with sensible defaults, with pluggable support for custom styles.

-Scase can also be used as an easy-to-use, universal, functional alternative to native messaging APIs (e.g. for Apache Pulsar, Kafka, SQS and so on).
+Scase can also be used as a simple, functional alternative to native messaging APIs (e.g. for Apache Pulsar, Kafka, SQS and so on).

 ## An example